STANDARDS OF CONDUCT

 a.
 Public Display of Affection: Engaging in public displays of affection which is not in keeping with good taste and high moral standards

 b.
-Consensual Sexual Activity: Consensual sexual activity includes, but is not limited to participation in or appearance of engaging in premarital sex, extramarital sex, or homosexual activities.
+Consensual Sexual Activity: Consensual sexual activity includes, but is not limited to participation in or appearance of engaging in premarital sex, extramarital sex, or homosexual activities, or other sexual expression that may conflict with the Christian identity or faith mission of Mississippi College.
 (In regards to non-consensual sexual activity, refer to Article III, Section X.c.
 Sexual Misconduct.)

 c.
 Possession, distribution, use or manufacture of pornographic materials including pornographic paraphernalia.